seandillon92/SculptPaint-Unity/README.md

 ```

 #### 2. DeferredRender
 Add a DeferredRender component to the camera that renders your scene.
-The component will automatically pick all the MaskObject behaviors render them using the provided List of materials and mask channels.
+The component will automatically pick all the behaviors with MaskObject components and render them using the provided List of materials and mask channels.

 ## Credits
 Originally, the system was working only in screen space.
 I implemented the approach described in [1] to convert it into world space.
 I extended it with decals (brushes) and my own solution for the rasterization artefact.